Bringing Words to Life: The Benefits of Author Visits in Elementary Schools

 What is the real benefit of author visits to schools?

 To be totally honest, I think a real benefit of an author visit to a school or a classroom depends on that specific group of students.
+In my experience, author classroom visits can be tailored to meet students where they are.
 For some kids, read alouds are their favorite part of the school day.
 They may or may not love reading, but they enjoy listening to stories, and regardless of their foundational writing skills, love playing with stories of their own.
 For these students, meeting someone who writes stories of their own professionally is usually pretty thrilling.
 They get to ask questions about the writing process, where authors come up with story ideas, and for thoughts about whether they themselves can have a career in writing one day.
-I’ve also noticed that kids in this group are eager to tell the visiting author their own book ideas, which is a very sweet (though sometimes time consuming) aspect of connecting with readers.
+I've also noticed that kids in this group are eager to tell the visiting author their own book ideas, which is a very sweet (though sometimes time consuming) aspect of connecting with readers.

 For students that don't especially enjoy reading and who shy away from writing, the right author's visit can have a really huge impact.
 When authors confess their own disinterest in certain school subjects, or their own struggles to figure out how to approach a story, or admit just how exhausting and annoying writing can sometimes be, they provide a different perspective to students.
 For these students, an author visit can be refreshing and inspiring, especially if they connect with the author on a personal level.
 Yes, reading and writing are mandatory parts of school, but shifting kids' thought process away from required assignments to the freedom writing and reading skills afford you can make a big difference for reluctant readers and writers.
 Meeting someone who can embody the impact that freedom can have on someone's life can be a meaningful result of an author's visit.